xiaojingyan-elsa/ReMAC/README.md

 # ReMAC
 # ReMAC Simulation and Optimization

 This repository contains a Python implementation for evaluating the performance of **ReMAC, ChannelComp, and Bit-Slicing** in the presence of fading channels.
-The script optimizes transmission schemes using **Mixed-Integer Quadratic Constrained Programming (MIQCP)** and evaluates function computations under noisy conditions.
+The script evaluates function computations under noisy conditions.

 ## 📌 Features
 - **Function Evaluation**: Computes sum, product, max, norm, and fraction-based functions for multi-user networks.